 One example of the industry finding ways around the policy blockages and regulatory delays is in the area of fibre.
-The roll-out of dark fibre initially by Dark Fibre Africa during the interregnum between the end of Telkom's exclusivity period and the introduction of fixedline competitors led the way to the rapid opening-up of the fibre market, which had been delayed by Telkom while it amortised its ADSL services.
+The roll-out of dark fibre, initially by Dark Fibre Africa during the interregnum between the end of Telkom's exclusivity period and the introduction of fixed-line competitors, led the way for the rapid opening-up of the fibre market, which had been delayed by Telkom while it amortised its ADSL services.

-While other operators waited for clarity on selfprovisioning by network operators previously required to acquire facilities from Telkom, as well as the delayed licensing of the second network operator (SNO) Neotel and the intended open-access national broadband company, Broadband Infraco, the network laid dark fibre that was ready to be lit on the basis of others' network and services licences as soon as the legal clarity was obtained.
-This laid the groundwork for fibre competition at municipal level, but also later in long-haul transmission.
+While other operators waited for clarity on self-provisioning by network operators that were previously required to acquire facilities from Telkom, alongside the delayed licensing of the second network operator, Neotel, and the intended open-access national broadband company, Broadband Infraco, the network laid dark fibre that was ready to be lit by the other network and service licences, as soon as legal clarity was obtained.
+This laid the groundwork for fibre competition at municipal level but also later in long-haul transmission.

-The co-build by MTN, Vodacom and Neotel (now Liquid), called the National Long Distance (NLD) network, was prompted by the delays to the licensing of Broadband Infraco.
-By the end of Telkom's exclusivity period, BBI was to have provided the mobile and service providers with untethered access to an open-access wholesale national broadband network at a fraction of what it would have cost them to provide it state-owned entities and the advantages of incumbency, together with ineffectual and delays in ex ante regulation required to create an enabling environment for new entrants, are some of the factors likely to affect South Africa's digital readiness.

-themselves, but the licensing delays prevented this from happening58.
+The co-build by MTN, Vodacom and Neotel (now Liquid), called the National Long Distance (NLD) network, was prompted by delays to the licensing of Broadband Infraco.
+By the end of Telkom's exclusivity period, BBI was to have provided the mobile and service providers with untethered access to an open-access wholesale national broadband network at a fraction of what it would have cost them to provide it themselves but the licensing delays prevented this from happening.
 Initially, the NLD network consisted of the Mtunzini/Durban/Johannesburg route, followed by a triangle-shaped route between Johannesburg, Kimberley and Bloemfontein.